QuantEcon/lecture-python-advanced.myst/lectures/calvo_tom.md

 This is a concise way of characterizing the time inconsistency of a Ramsey plan.

-The time inconsistency of a Ramsey plan has motivated other models of government decision making that alter either
+The time inconsistency of a Ramsey plan has motivated other models of government decision making that, relative to a Ramsey plan,  alter either

 - the timing protocol and/or
-- assumptions about how government decision makers think their decisions affect private agents' beliefs about future government decisions
+- assumptions about how government decision makers think their decisions affect the representative agent's beliefs about future government decisions

 ## A Constrained-to-a-Constant-Growth-Rate Ramsey Government

 We now consider a peculiar model of optimal government behavior.

-We created this model in order to highlight an aspect of an optimal government policy associated with its time inconsistency, namely, the feature that optimal settings of the  policy instrument vary over time.
+We created this version of the model  to highlight an aspect of an optimal government policy associated with its time inconsistency, namely, the feature that optimal settings of the  policy instrument vary over time.

 Instead of allowing the Ramsey government to choose different settings of its instrument at different moments, we now assume that at time $0$, a Ramsey  government at time $0$ once and for all  chooses a **constant** sequence
-$\mu_t = \check \mu$ for all $t \geq 0$ to maximize
+$\mu_t = \check \mu$ for all $t \geq 0$.

+We  assume that the government knows the perfect foresight outcome implied by equation {eq}`eq_old2` that $\theta_t = \check \mu$ when there is  a constant
+$\mu$ for all $t \geq 0$.

+The government chooses $\mu$  to maximize

 $$
 U(-\alpha \check \mu) - \frac{c}{2} \check \mu^2
 $$

-Here we have imposed the perfect foresight outcome implied by equation {eq}`eq_old2` that
-$\theta_t = \check \mu$ when the government chooses a constant
-$\mu$ for all $t \geq 0$.

 With the quadratic form {eq}`eq_old5` for the utility function $U$, the maximizing $\bar \mu$ is

 $$
 \check \mu = - \frac{\alpha a_1}{\alpha^2 a_2 + c }
-$$
+$$ (eq:muRamseyconstrained)

 **Summary:** We have  introduced the constrained-to-a-constant $\mu$ government in order to highlight  time-variation of